godotengine/godot-docs/tutorials/3d/shadow_mapping.rst

 .. image:: /img/shadow_offset_2.png

-But it's not quite perfect, self shadowing did not dissapear completely.
+But it's not quite perfect, self shadowing did not disappear completely.
 So close to perfection but still not there.. so in a turn of greed you increase the Z-Offset even more!